-This report summarizes information about MRSA in Illinois hospitals from 2009 - 2015.
+This report summarizes information about MRSA in Illinois hospitals from 2009 - 2016.
 The burden of MRSA in Illinois hospitals is substantial.
+However, the trend of MRSA infection is steadily decreasing over time.
 While data generated from the Illinois Hospital Discharge Dataset should be interpreted with caution, these findings highlight the importance of devoting resources to infection control and prevention activities aimed at decreasing transmission of MRSA in hospitals.